This post on best new year’s resolutions contains affiliate links to keep my blog up & running! To read my full disclosure policy, click here.

 Does this sound like you?
 If so, you may unintentionally be acting like a flake.

-Remember, when you agree to hang out with a friend, you are making a promise to them.
-They get excited to see you.
-Their plans are scheduled around your hangout.
-By the time you call them to cancel, they’re probably all ready to go out.
+Keep in mind that when you agree to hang out with a friend, you’re basically promising your time and effort.
+They get excited to see you and schedule their plans around your hangout.
+By the time you call them to cancel, they’re probably ready and waiting to see you.

 Be honest with your friends from the start.
-Yes, you may be letting them down, but at least you didn’t get their hopes up.
+Yes, you may still end up letting them down, but at least you didn’t get their hopes up.
 If they’re good friends, they should understand.

 4. Help your friends & family understand introversion